EvanDiamantidis/TryHackMe/Blue/README.md

 # *** **SPOILER** ***

-There is a way we can actually get the locations to all flags using a single command, simply by searching the machine for any text files that include the word "flag" in the file name.
+There is a way we can actually get the paths to all flag files using a single command, simply by searching the machine for any text files that include the word "flag" in the file name.

 ```
 search -f *flag*.txt